No. 39 Catch a crab

 Catching a crab sounds fairly easy, right?
-But you'll need to put some planning in if you're going to pull off this challenge, No.39 on our activity list.
+But you'll need to put some planning in if you're going to pull off this challenge.
+It's no.39 on our list of '50 things to do before you're 11¾'.
 Don't panic though, we've got some tips that should see you completing this challenge in no time at all when you're at the seaside.

 Don't use a hook to catch your crab

 Don't use a hook, use a net instead.
 You'll want some bait (that's food) inside the net to catch your greedy crab quickly.
 Crabs love a stinky dish of raw fish heads, liver or bacon - even better if it's a little rotten.
 Yuck!

 Replace rocks and seaweed

 Lift rocks carefully and try not to move any seaweed that is attached to rocks.
 If you take any rocks out, then gently put them back after you've found your crab.